 * Lead Editor-in-Chief for the ISI Journal of Mechanics in Medicine and Biology for dissemination of original research in all fields of mechanics in medicine and biology since 2000;

-* Founding Editor-in-Chief for the ISI indexed Journal of Medical Imaging and Health Informatics;
+* Founding Editor-in-Chief for the ISI indexed Journal of Medical Imaging and Health Informatics (2011-2021);

 More details can be found in: Cv: https://dr.ntu.edu.sg/cris/rp/rp00847.

-Ng obtained Ph.D. at Cambridge Univ. and elected as an Academician for European Academy of Sciences and Arts, a Fellow of The American Society of Mechanical Engineers; The Institution of Engineering and Technology [UK], and International Engineering & Technology Institute [HK].
+Ng obtained Ph.D. at Cambridge Univ. and elected as an Academician for European Academy of Sciences and Arts (Austria); Academician for European Academy of Sciences (Greece); a Fellow of The American Society of Mechanical Engineers; The Institution of Engineering and Technology [UK], and International Engineering & Technology Institute [HK].
 He researches in numerical simulation in the biomedical engineering, thermal-fluids and health-related diagnosis fields.
 He is Editor-in-Chief for 2 ISI-journals which were captured by the JCR within 2-years of their inauguration.
 He has been recognized internationally for academic excellence.
-He received numerous best papers, service awards and has graduated 23 PhD and 26 Master students.
+He received numerous best papers, service awards and has graduated 26 PhD and 26 Master students.
 He was awarded the SPRING-Singapore Merit Award for his work in thermal imagers to screen SARS fever and contributions to the Singapore Standardization Program.
 Twenty-one of his papers have been adopted as references in Singapore Standard (SS-582, Parts 1&2: 2020) and ISO/IEC 80601-2-59: 2017.
 He serves as a panel member for Singapore Biomedical and Health Standards Committee since 2011.
 Being a co-inventor of 3 US patents on software classifiers to identify the different stages of breast cancer development in iTBra-system, he was accoladed with equity in a listed company.
-His ongoing work on non-contact screening for carotid artery stenosis and superficial vein-finder has resulted in 3 TDs.
+His ongoing work on non-contact screening for carotid artery stenosis, superficial vein-finder and dual-point Photoplethysmogram (2PPG) has resulted in 4 TDs and another patent on “IoT enabled EPCG-device-unit for nursing heart-health-distantly” with AusPat.
+Office.
 He has notable citations in the field of infrared physics & technology.

-Dr. Chengyu LiuProfessor, State Key Laboratory of Bioelectronics, School of Instrument Science and Engineering, Southeast University, Nanjing, China
+Dr. Chengyu LiuProfessor, Dean of School of Instrument Science and Engineering, Southeast University, Nanjing, China

 Director, Wearable Heart-Sleep-Emotion Intelligent Monitoring Lab, Southeast University, Nanjing, China